Michael Massey Player Props: Royals vs. Nationals

 Michael Massey At The Plate

-- Massey is hitting .215 with four doubles, three home runs and eight walks.
+- Massey is hitting .215 with four doubles, three home runs and nine walks.

-- He has hit a long ball in 6.8% of his games this year, and 2% of his trips to the plate.
+- He has hit a home run in 6.7% of his games this season, and 2% of his plate appearances.

+- Massey has picked up an RBI in 24.4% of his games this year, with two or more RBI in 6.7% of his games.

-- In 12 of 44 games this season, he has scored, including multiple runs once.
+- In 13 of 45 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.